akotosichrls/BSIT/README.md

-# BSIT
 Welcome!
-Here is a list of programming codes for reference.
+Here is a folder of C Language, all activities during my first year are posted here.

 sana may pera akong matanggap hehe